Cornell Unit/Department Eligibility Requirements

 - be registered as full-time with no university holds.

-It is very important to confirm that the student is federal work-study eligible.
+It is important to confirm that the student is federal work-study eligible.
 The Financial Aid Office can award students what is known as “Employee Earnings Expectation” (EEE), but this is not the same as federal work study.
 An EEE will not subsidize wages.

 For more information about student eligibility in FWS, read FWS Eligibility.